-This article is an adapted excerpt from Theron’s forthcoming book, Something More: Finding the Joy and Purpose of Life, set to be released around Easter 2018.
+This article is an adapted excerpt from Theron’s book, Something More: Finding the Joy and Purpose of Life and is available for purchase here.

 My family enjoys watching Hallmark movies.
 They love seeing a romance commence, develop, and bloom.
 When yet another movie premieres, my loved ones anticipate the time to set aside to view it.
 I, on the other hand, can be less than enthusiastic about such movies.
 If you were to ask me, “Why?” my formal response would go, “Because I don’t like chick flicks!”
 However, an honest reply tells a different story.

 Exposing My Soul

 My apparent resistance toward and beef with Hallmark movies or any “chick flick” type movie is not due to the unrealistic nature of its endings or its definition of love, although those reasons are topics worth discussing.
 Rather, my struggle with Hallmark movies stems from the vulnerability it exposes in my soul.
 As an unmarried person, I aspire one day to be married.
 As a single person, I desire to enter the realm of a romantic relationship.
 Yet, none of this has happened for me.
 So, guess what happens when I sit with the family and watch on-screen two people develop a love for each other culminating in a romantic relationship?
 My longings for love and a romantic relationship come to light and consume me.